 No feedback: Participants took the six assessments, but received no results on their performance.

 Researchers conducted surveys to collect information on participants’ demographics, employment, and job search history, preferences for risk-taking and waiting, and beliefs about their skills and the returns to extra effort in their job search process.
-These surveys occurred at the time of the assessment, and 2-4 months and 6-9 months later.
+These surveys occurred at the time of the assessment, and 3-4 months and roughly a year later.
 To test if the branding of the public reports influenced how employers responded to the information provided, researchers also gave a smaller sample of participants reports identical in branding but without assessment results.